postmanlabs/labs-docs/src/pages/docs/sending-requests/managing-environments.md

 ### Using an environment in editor role

 If you have edit access to an environment, you can update the variable values from the Postman UI and from your scripts.
-If you are using sensitive data such as personal or development / test credentials, make sure you only update these in the current value of a variable so that you do not accidentally share this information with your team.
+If you are using sensitive data such as API secrets, passwords, tokens, or keys, you can define variables as [secret type](/docs/sending-requests/variables/#variable-types) to mask their initial and current values.
+You can also opt to only use current values, which are not synced or shared with your team.

 When you edit the initial value of a shared environment variable, your updated value will be reflected for everyone who has access to the environment, so ensure that you only do this when you are happy for your value to be synced with the Postman servers.

 > If you uncheck (deselect) a variable in your environment, it will only be available to collaborators who also have edit access to the environment (and its enabled / disabled status will be reflected for them).
 Anyone with the viewer role for the environment will not see the unchecked variable.
 > ![Disable environment variable](https://assets.postman.com/postman-docs/environment-editor-unchecked-var-v9.13.jpg)

-With editor role, you can [configure access for other team members](#managing-environment-roles).
+With the editor role, you can [configure access for other team members](#managing-environment-roles).
 If you need to specify access but do not have the editor role, you can [request access](#requesting-environment-access).

 ## Next steps